cfe-lab/Kive/docs/dev_docs.md

     description.
 * `%apphelp` - describes another app.
 This gets copied to the app description.

+In other words, if there is a main, 'default' app without a name, then the entries and labels from %runscript, %labels and %help are used for that app.
+You can have any number of additional uniquely named apps defined in the same way using the
+%apprun, %applabels and %apphelp entries.

 ### Building a Singularity Image
-Once you've written the `Singularity` file, build the image with a command like
+Once you've written the `Singularity` definition file, build the image with a command like
 this:

     sudo rm -f my_app.simg && sudo singularity build my_app.simg Singularity